dfeng99/dapiPush/README.md

     2. Configure the IDE which you are familiar with (Eclipse,Intellij IDEA...).
     3. Modify each secret keys according to your configruations in dapiSecrets.java.

-6. there you go!
-Start the nginx web server with the following command. sudo nginx
+6. There you go!
+Now start the nginx web server with the following command.

+      `sudo nginx`

+            or

+      `sudo nginx -s reload` (if it has been loaded already)

 ## Interactive with the dapiPush gateway:
 When all configuraions task done, your app needs to interact with dapiPush Gateway thrugh http/https protocol.
 The query url  is like: